hygieia/hygieia/Setup.md

 docker port hygieia-ui
 ```

+Once the containers are up and you are able to access Hygieia's UI, you will need to setup the appropriate collectors before configuring the widgets on the UI.

 ### Start Collectors
 * To start individual collector as a background process please run the command in below format
   * On linux platform